 - Bring about two inches of water to a simmer in a saucepan over medium heat.

-- Combine the egg yolks and cold water in a glass bowl and whisk them together until frothy.
+- Combine the egg yolks, mustard and cold water in a glass bowl and whisk them together until frothy.
 Whisk in a few drops of lemon juice, too.
 (The acid helps with the emulsification.)

 - Place the bowl directly atop the saucepan.
 The bottom of the bowl shouldn't touch the simmering water.
 Whisk the eggs for about two minutes until slightly thickened.